-Mark D. Taylor is the chair of the Firm's North America Litigation and Government Enforcement Practice Group.
+Mark D. Taylor is a partner in Baker McKenzie's Dallas office.
 His commercial litigation practice focuses on the defense of class actions, collective actions and multi-district litigation (MDL) cases.
 In the last decade alone, he has appeared as lead trial counsel or co-counsel in over 40 class action, collective action and MDL cases, primarily defending consumer, privacy, overtime, contract and discrimination claims.
 Mark’s practice is national in scope, having appeared before state and federal courts in more than 25 states.
 He also serves on the Dean’s Development Board at Texas A&M University’s Mays Business School.

 Mark’s practice focuses on a wide array of commercial litigation and employment-related disputes, including contract disputes, privacy claims, business torts, lender liability claims, patent infringement, racial discrimination, Racketeering Influenced Corrupt Organization Act (RICO), trade secrets, wage and hour (overtime) and wrongful termination claims.
 Most of the actions he defends are brought as putative class or collective actions.
 He therefore routinely defends against class certification motions.